sanity-io/demo-custom-workflow/README.md

 #### Create your custom schema definitions

-Edit the schema files in `app/schema` to create content models you need for your project.
+Edit the schema files in `app/schema` to create the content models you need in your project.
 Visit the [content modelling documentation](https://www.sanity.io/docs/content-modelling) to learn about custom schemas.

 #### Configure the custom workflow

-Once you have created the document types needed for your project, you need to add the custom document types to the workflow `types` configuration array in `app/config/workflow.js`.
+Once you have created the document types you need in your project, the next step is to add the custom document types to the workflow `types` configuration array in `app/config/workflow.js`.

 #### Starting the development server

-In this Sanity Studio project is run in the same manner as standard Sanity Studio project:
+This Sanity Studio project is run in the same manner as standard Sanity Studio projects:

 ```sh
 npm start